Infinite Dendrogram

 Infinite Dendrogram (インフィニット・デンドログラム, Infinitto Dendoroguramu) is a Japanese light novel series written by Sakon Kaidō and illustrated by Taiki.
 It began serialization online in 2015 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was acquired by Hobby Japan, who published the first light novel volume in November 2016 under their HJ Bunko imprint.
-Nineteen volumes have been released as of September 2022.
+Twenty-two volumes and one extra have been released as of October 2024.
 A manga adaptation with art by Kami Imai has been serialized via Hobby Japan's Comic Fire website since December 2016.
-It has been collected in ten tankōbon volumes.
+It has been collected in fourteen tankōbon volumes.
 Both the light novel and manga have been licensed in North America by J-Novel Club.
-An anime television series adaptation by NAZ aired from January 9 to April 16, 2020.
+An anime television series adaptation by NAZ aired from January to April 2020.

 Premise

 In the year 2043, the virtual reality MMORPG Infinite Dendrogram is released, featuring the ability to perfectly simulate players' five senses.
 Nearly two years later, Reiji Mukudori enters the world of Infinite Dendrogram and assumes the name "Ray Starling", and upon his arrival, he is joined by his more experienced brother Shuu and his Embryo companion Nemesis.
 As Ray explores the world of Infinite Dendrogram, he learns to make a life for himself there and meets different kinds of friends and foes.